TheGroxEmpire/icpd-bot/docs/architecture.md

 These should be finalized during implementation:

 - the exact scoring formula for "highest production"
-- whether development, strategic resource, or tax data affects ranking
+- whether development, strategic resource, tax data, or specialization should affect ranking within a good type
-- how "full resistance bar" is calculated when upstream values are close but not exactly equal
+- how occupation is derived from Warera cache data for proxy-country eligibility
-- how many regions appear in one embed page
+- how many goods and locations appear in one embed page before pagination is required

 ## Database Design